 Individualized Supervised Practice Program

-Students who are pursuing the opportunity to be a Registered Dietitian (RD) will participate in either an internship or Individualized Supervised Practice Program (ISPP) before they are qualified to sit for the RD exam.
+Students who are pursuing the opportunity to be a Registered Dietitian Nutritionist (RDN) will participate in either an internship or Individualized Supervised Practice Program (ISPP) after they complete their Dietetics coursework before they are qualified to sit for the RDN exam.
 The Dietetics Program Director works with students in seminars and 1-on-1 to help plan for either of these pathways.
 Below is more information about the ISPP specifically.